xJonathanLEI/starknet-rs/examples/starknet-cxx/README.md

 # Example usage of starknet-rs from C++

-This is a quick demo on exposing `starknet-crypto` to C++ with the [cxx](https://github.com/dtolnay/cxx) bridge and [corrosion](https://github.com/corrosion-rs/corrosion).
+This is a quick demo on exposing `starknet-core` to C++ with the [cxx](https://github.com/dtolnay/cxx) bridge and [corrosion](https://github.com/corrosion-rs/corrosion).

 ## **WARNING**

-As noted in the [`starknet-crypto` page](../../starknet-crypto/), you're advised to use high-level constructs exposed through `starknet-core` instead if you're not familiar with cryptographic primitives. `starknet-crypto` is chosen here considering that the C++ audience might prefer low-level libraries, but it's possible to wrap `starknet-core` as well.
+As noted in the [`starknet-crypto` page](../../starknet-crypto/), you're advised to use high-level constructs exposed through `starknet-core` instead if you're not familiar with cryptographic primitives, as we're doing here.
+However, it's possible to wrap the underlying `starknet-crypto` crate directly _if you know what you're doing._

 ## Note